ItsFabby/discord_tts_bot/README.md

 - Use `!tts leave` to kick the bot from the voice channel.

+## Known Issues

+Requesting a new tts while the previous one is still getting read out, causes the old message to stop without reading out the new one.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.